triole/webra/readme.md

 ## Synopsis

 WebRA is a simple Web Request Assertion engine that does http requests and evaluates their answer.
+It is configured by a toml file of which an example is located inside the `conf` folder.
+Requests are made asynchronously to provide a maximum of speed.

 ## Help